sclo00ps/L.-K.-Y.-Portfolio_update/README.md

 # L.-K.-Y.-Portfolio_update - web appication

 ## Description
-- This project is an initial portfolio of work to showcase my skills and talents to potential employers.
+- This project is the phase 1 revision of the L.K.Y Enterprises Portfolio website featuring the current development projects to showcase my skills and talents to potential employers.
+The following revisions to the site have been deployed:
-- Many coding pracitices were clarified for me during this project and awareness of specific syntax formats.
+    - about me section: update of text content
+    - projects section: addition of Project 1 picture and link
+    - contacts section: addtion of new email address, github repository url, removal of personal email address, text alignment
+    - resume section:   addition of revised resume
+    - github:           repository profile update, picture added and personal statement
+    -

 ## User Story
 - AS AN employer
 - I WANT to view a potential employee's deployed portfolio of work samples